-A prospective teacher expresses interest in the Teacher Education Program by enrolling in EDFN 1002 Introduction to Education and then in EDFN 2003 Foundations of Education.
-Introduction to Education serves as an introduction to the various education programs at OBU and provides a supportive environment for those who are interested in majoring in education or who want to explore the options of an education major.
-The course also includes five hours of field experience in educational settings.
-The purposes of Foundations of Education 2003 are four-fold: (1) to acquaint the student with the historical development of our schools and the modern concepts of education; (2) to acquaint the student with the requirements, opportunities, and responsibilities of teaching as a profession; (3) to provide for the compilation of pertinent data on each student, individual and group counseling, and the administration of tests to be used as a basis for evaluating the student's potentiality as a teacher; and (4) to give each student an opportunity to work as an observer-participant in classrooms in at least three developmental levels in elementary through high school settings.
+A prospective teacher expresses interest in the Teacher Education Program by enrolling in EDFN 1002 Introduction to Education during their freshman year.
+The course serves as an introduction to the various education programs at OBU that lead to teacher licensure.
+It provides a supportive environment for those who are interested in majoring in education or who want to explore the options of education majors.
+Its goal is to acquaint the student with the requirements, opportunities, and responsibilities of teaching as a profession.
+There are five hours of field experience.
+Candidates who wish to change to an education major after their freshman year need to meet with an education advisor to create a plan for meeting their program requirements in a timely manner.

+The next course is EDFN 2003 Foundations of Education.
+This course gives both an historical look at education and builds awareness of contemporary issues.
+Students spend fifteen hours in schools observer-participants in classrooms in at least three developmental levels in elementary, middle, and high school and learn about lesson planning.
 Upon completion of Foundations, most students apply for admission to Teacher Education.
-Prerequisites for admission to the Teacher Education Program are listed under Criteria for Admission and Retention.
+All prerequisites for admission to the Teacher Education Program and requirements for completing the program are listed under Criteria for Admission and Retention and in the Teacher Education Handbook published online.